ShinkaM/MP7.Aaryan.Shinka/README.md

 # MP7.Aaryan.Shinka
 ## Description

-This is written in Java, and takes in an input from the user, and encrypts it using the method of a Playfair Cipher.
+This is written in Java, and takes in an input from the user, and encrypts it using the method of a Playfair Cipher((https://en.wikipedia.org/wiki/Playfair_cipher).
 It also comes with a decrypting feature.
 The key was made based on the sentence "THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG" with duplicated letters and spaces removed.

 ### How-to: